Fitted carpet: History

 Thomas Sheraton wrote in 1806 that "since the introduction of carpets, fitted all over the floor of a room, the nicety of flooring anciently practiced in the best houses, is now laid aside".
 Fitted carpets, assembled from strips, had become popular by the second half of the 18th century, remaining so until the 1870s when loose carpets and varnished hardwood became the fashion.

 One of the most famous carpets in history was given by Louis XVI to George Washington.
 It was woven for the banquet room of Mount Vernon, where it can still be admired today.

 In the early twentieth century, a new manufacturing method called "tufting" revolutionized the carpeting industry.

-Invented in Dalton (GA), it quickly replaced the traditional method of weaving.
+Invented in Dalton, Georgia, it quickly replaced the traditional method of weaving.
 The pile yarns are stitched through a textile backing and coated on the underside of the coating.
 From 1930, the mechanization of tufting favored its development.
 It now represents 51% of total production while it amounted to only 10% in the 1950s.